+Hilltop strives to provide a clear and common set of positive expectations and behaviors to create a strong community where all students are learning in a safe environment.
 We thank our parents/guardians for always supporting and helping our students succeed!
-Our Assistant Principal of Discipline, Dr. Wynn, is available to review any questions or concerns pertaining to the Positive Behavior Management Plan (SOAR to Excellence), and can be contacted at jennifer.wynn@hcbe.net or 478-929-6113.
+Our Assistant Principal of Discipline, Mr. Parsons, is available to review any questions or concerns pertaining to the Positive Behavior Management Plan (SOAR to Excellence), and can be contacted at shaun.parsons@hcbe.net or 478-210-7678.